<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 In open ground

-- Immerse container in water for a few hours to rehydrate root ball
+- Immerse container in water for a few hours to re-moisten the root ball

-- Remove your plant from its pot but do not break up the root ball
+- Remove tree from pot but do not destroy the root ball

-- Make a hole twice the width and twice the depth of the root ball
+- Dig a hole twice the width and twice the depth of the root ball

-- Ginkgo has a primary tap root that will anchor the tree in soil before adventive roots develop.
-Consequently, it is preferable to loosen soil deeply at bottom of hole.
+- Ginkgo has a tap root that will anchor the tree in the soil before growth of adventive roots.
+Therefore it is preferable to loosen the soil deeply at the bottom of the hole

-- Once soil is loosened, place a few handfuls of well‑rotted compost; you can add a little sand if soil is compact
+- Once soil is loosened, add a few handfuls of well-rotted compost; you can add a little sand if your soil is compact

 - Place root ball at bottom of hole and backfill with excavated soil

-- Firm surface and give ten litres of water to avoid any air pockets
+- Firm surface and apply ten litres of water to avoid possible air pockets

-- Place a mulch (dead leaves, grass, …) which will help your tree through a period of summer drought and/or a spell of frost in winter, at least during those first years
+- Apply mulch (dead leaves, herbs, …) to help your tree through any summer drought and/or periods of frost in winter, at least during those first years

 In a pot

-- Immerse container in water for a few hours to rehydrate root ball
+- Immerse container in water for a few hours to re-moisten the root ball

-- Remove your plant from its pot but do not break up the root ball
+- Remove tree from pot but do not destroy the root ball

 - Choose a container with a volume twice that of the root ball.
-Make sure there are one or more drainage holes!
+Make sure there are drainage holes!

-- Use a mix of 1/3 potting compost – 1/3 ordinary garden soil – 1/3 sand to provide rich but light, well‑draining soil
+- Use a mix of 1/3 potting compost – 1/3 ordinary soil – 1/3 sand to provide a rich but light, well-drained medium

-- Place a draining layer of small gravel at bottom of pot then a layer of your soil mix about one‑third of pot height
+- Place a drainage layer of small gravel at base of pot, then a layer of about one-third of pot height of your soil mix

 - Place root ball in pot and backfill with your soil mix

-- Firm surface and water well to avoid any air pockets
+- Firm surface and water well to avoid possible air pockets

 Multiplication